Miscarriage Burial Requirements

 If your baby weighs 400 grams or more, or was born after 20 weeks gestation this is considered a stillbirth (1) and does come with burial and registration obligations (2).
 If you have a stillborn child and you are in a hospital situation the hospital staff will help you with the legal and burial requirements.
 If you have a stillborn baby at home with no medical professionals you should seek advice from your Lead Maternity Carer or your Primary Health Organisation.

-If your employer will not grant you bereavement leave you may need to use sick leave (check your eligibility here).
+If have used up your bereavement leave or you do not want to disclose information about your loss to your employer, you may be able to use sick leave (check your eligibility here).
 You are entitled to five days of sick leave per year.
 It is good to tell your employer as soon as possible that you want to take leave.
 A phone call may be best, or your workplace may have its own systems.
 You may be able to ask a support person to organise this for you.
 If you have no sick leave left for the year you can ask your employer to give you sick leave in advance, use some of your annual holidays, or you can ask to take unpaid leave.
 Miscarriage is physically and mentally draining so give yourself some time to recover.
 (4)

 "I had a week off work.
 During that time I just allowed myself to do nothing and not feel bad or unproductive just accepted I needed some time to deal with the shock, rest and heal, since I ended up in hospital for the physical part of the miscarriage which was quite full on.
 I talked to family and friends mostly over messenger (because they don’t live nearby) and writing things out was a lot easier than talking to people on the phone.
 I also visited some friends and talked things over near the end of the week.
 I also tried to keep active and get back into exercise I enjoyed." - Shea, 2019 (b)